Tomppa9555/BuildingAI_IDEA/README.md

 # Meal Recommendator
 Final project for the Building AI course at University of Helsinki
 ## Summary
 Thinking and choosing meal is everyday problem.
 That "meal recommendator" can be used example inside some food store apps.
-Meal recommendator recommends meal your based on your purchase Grocery history
+Meal recommendator recommends meal your based on your purchase grocery history

 ## Background
 Food is important to people; especially healthy food.
 We live in a world, where people are busy and food is usually only "fuel" to the people.